 Seasonal hayfever can be managed with different drugs available in supermarkets and pharmacies.
 Antihistamine tablets and steroid nasal sprays reduce different symptoms associated with hayfever, including itchy and burning eyes.
 Some popular products used in the management of hayfever include:

 - Steroid nasal sprays including beclomethasone, fluticasone, budesonide.
-Learn more about the management of hayfever with steroid nasal sprays.
+Learn more about the management of hayfever with steroid and non-steroid nasal sprays.

 - Use of antihistamine eye drops such as Otrivine-Antistin which contain antihistamines, such as antazoline (with xylometazoline hydrochloride)